naftulikay/docker-centos7-vm/README.md

 The container ID will be emitted by Docker and this can be used to execute commands in the Docker container/"VM".

-A lot of the work to discover what was necessary for systemd to run in Docker was be provided by the [SELinux Man Himself, Dan Walsh][dwalsh], in [some RedHat documentation][redhat-docker-systemd].
+A lot of the work to discover what was necessary for systemd to run in Docker was provided by the [SELinux Man Himself, Dan Walsh][dwalsh], in [a RedHat blog post][redhat-docker-systemd].

 ### Testing Ansible Roles